Video: Man confronts thieves as they steal his car in Milwaukee

 According to Milwaukee Police, there have been more than 7,000 auto thefts this year in the city.
 That is an average of 29 stolen cars per day.

-Among those, Kia's and Hyundai's are by far the most targeted.
+Among those, Kia and Hyundai vehicles are by far the most targeted.
 Each was reported stolen more than 2,600 times this year.

 “You are responsible for your child, and if your child is doing something like this, the parent needs to be held accountable,” Bennett said.